🚨 This position is closed now, thanks for reading ·

 Here you have our company principles.

-We try to simplify the process as much as we can, and we don't like to extend it with any candidate more than a week (if the whole process is completed):
+We try to simplify the process as much as we can, and we don't like to extend it with any candidate more than two weeks (if the whole process is completed):

 Fill up the form at the end or send us an email telling us a bit about yourself, and asking us whatever you need to know about the problem we are trying to solve, the company, your role, etc...